wix-prototypers/prototypers_prototype-panel/README.md

 let panelInfo = {
-  prototypeTitle : "Prototype Name", prototypeDescription : "This is where you can describe the
-  prototype shortly, this description is where you can elaborate and describe in details what's the prototype about.", panelDirection : "right"
+  prototypeTitle : "Prototype Name", prototypeDescription : "This is where you can describe the prototype shortly, this description is where you can elaborate and describe in details what's the prototype about.", panelDirection : "right"
 };

 let panelSections = [
   {
     sectionNumber : 0,
+    sectionIsOpen: true,
     sectionTitle : "First Section Name",
     fields : [ {inputField : Object} , { inputField : Object } ]
   } ,
   {
     sectionNumber : 1,
+    sectionIsOpen: true,
     sectionTitle : "Second Section Name",
     fields : [ {inputField : Object} ]
   }